 - Amanda is cute and perky and does a … well, cute and perky turn here as “Kaylee” (no last name).
 In her first motion picture, Amanda improvises well and plays a pretty neat sidekick to the headline star.
 It’s tough working with this kind of material, but she does a commendable job with it.
 Amanda, who was 15 during filming, is in her first film here and is best known for TV roles on “The Amanda Show” and “All That” and has also been in films including “What a Girl Wants” and was especially good in the remake of “Hairspray” as “Penny Pingleton.”
 Amanda has also had to deal with challenges in her life after becoming an adult and has been more in the tabloids for them rather than her acting career.

 - Although Frankie and Amanda (should they have done a beach movie?) are good, the real star here is Oscar nominee (not for this one) Giamatti.
-He’s loud; he’s arrogant; he’s egotistical; and he’s obnoxious.
+He’s loud; he’s arrogant; he’s egotistical; and, worst of all, he’s obnoxious.
 Best yet, Giamatti completes an almost perfect job in the role: he does it all from his expressions to his voice and to his body that almost quivers with pent-up energy.
-His best scenes are after the kids have put dye in his pool and he turns blue (and add in some orange shampoo in the shower before looking in a mirror).
+His best scenes are after the kids have put dye in his pool and he comes out blue (and then adds some orange shampoo in the shower before looking in a mirror).
 It’s truly funny to watch a blue man blaze through Hollywood.
-Giamatti is a very serious actor who was nominated for an Oscar for “Cinderella Man” and won critical acclaim for his work in the Oscar Best Picture nominee “Sideways” with Thomas Hayden Church.
+Giamatti is a very serious actor who was nominated for “Cinderella Man” and won critical acclaim for his work in the Oscar Best Picture nominee “Sideways” with Thomas Hayden Church.
 He’s also been in “Saving Private Ryan” and also as the leader of a bunch of killers in the excessively violent “Shoot ‘Em Up” – it has 151 killings and is the 28th ranked film for body count by one internet website.
 No question – Giamatti is an actor’s actor.

 Here’s a look at the list of actors and their characters that help Frankie and Amanda put a beat-down on Giamatti: